-Safeguarding training for staff including online safety training, is integrated, aligned and considered part of the whole school approach and wide staff training and curriculum planning.
+Safeguarding training for staff is integrated, aligned and considered part of the whole school approach and wide staff training and curriculum planning.

-Training is provided every 2 years for the DSL for all members of the safeguarding team.
+Training is provided every 2 years for the DSL and for all members of the safeguarding team and those with pastoral responsibility.
 The training is in line with Annex C of KCSIE and covers Local Authority advice and interagency working, approach to Prevent Duties, participation in child sexual abuse conferences, awareness of on line safety and cyber issues and radicalisation, supporting children in need, record-keeping and promoting a culture of listening to children.